-Phase III (September 6): Commence Fall Semester On-Campus Operations
+Phase III (September 4): Commence Fall Semester On-Campus Operations

-- Residents Move in following screening protocols - Classes start (September 8).
+- New Cadet Indoctrination Training (September 4-7), New Cadets report.
+Indoctrination social distancing and other precautions in place. - Residents move in following screening protocols (September 4-7) - Classes start (September 8).
 All students return to campus following screening protocols.

-Academic, campus operations, and student life, social distancing, screening testing, tracing, and response protocols are fully implemented and enforced.;
+• Academic, campus operations, and student life, social distancing, screening testing, tracing, and response protocols are fully implemented and enforced.;

-Following Phases I and II, all rooms will be deep cleaned.
+Following Phase I, all rooms will be deep cleaned.
 Appendices B through D provide details regarding requirements for each phase as it relates to screening protocols, PPE, and social distancing.

-For all phases, any time individuals come within 6 ft. of another person who does not reside in the same residence (i.e., roommate), acceptable face coverings must be worn.
-This provision should not be construed to require physical distancing among roommates or to require face coverings be worn while inside an individual's residence.
+For all phases, face-coverings must be worn on campus except when students are in their assigned dormitory room or employees are in their office, and no visitors are in the same office.
+This provision should not be construed to require physical distancing among roommates or to require face coverings to be worn while inside an individual's residence.